 Does this waffle recipe without milk taste good without syrup?

-This fluffy waffle recipe without milk does taste incredible even without syrup.
-I often eat 2 or 3 mini waffles as a filling meal, but you can still add maple syrup, fresh berries, blueberries, crispy texture, fluffy texture, tart, rich sweetness, best waffles ever, golden brown waffles, chocolate sauce, chocolate chips, caramel sauce, honey, powdered sugar, brown sugar, desiccated coconut, fruit compote, jam, fresh fruit, strawberries, raspberries, apples, bananas, pineapple, ice cream, vegan butter, melted butter, peanut butter, nut butter, chopped nuts, savory waffle meal, sausage, salmon, eggs, fresh veggies, avocado, spinach, tomatoes, grated cheese, fresh herbs, chopped green onion, cream cheese, and crispy fried chicken.
+This waffle recipe without milk tastes great even without syrup.
+I often eat 2–3 mini waffles as a meal, but you can add toppings like maple syrup, fresh berries, chocolate chips, caramel sauce, honey, powdered sugar, fruit, ice cream, peanut butter, or nuts.
+You can also make it savory with eggs, avocado, veggies, cheese, or crispy fried chicken.

 How can you add extra flavor to milk-free waffles?